Find Grad Schools

 29 Yearly Graduations

 Southeastern Oklahoma State University tops the list of the most popular school in the U.S. for american indian studies majors who are seeking their master's degree.
 Roughly 5,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,600 per year, while in-state graduate students, on average, pay $4,860 per year.
+The average in-state tuition for full-time undergraduates is $6,420 per year, while in-state graduate students, on average, pay $4,734 per year.
 During the most recent year for which we have data, 29 people received their master's degree in american indian studies from Southeastern Oklahoma State University.
-Around 90% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+About 83% of this group were women, and 87% were students from an underrepresented racial-ethnic group.

 #2